kyuf/dlAssist/README.md

     Enter username:
     Enter password:

-The user will continue to be prompted until the credentials succeed.
+Password input will not be echoed as it is being entered.
+The user will continue to be prompted until the correct credentials are entered.

 When a file is about to be overwritten, a confirmation message will appear.